new yoga studio-5022.jpeg

 When should I arrive for class?

-Please arrive 10-15 minutes before the class is scheduled to start.
-It will take a few minutes to get signed in and to set up your space for class.
-If you do arrive late, please wait until after the centering period to set up your mat so as not to disturb others in their meditation.
+Please arrive 10-15 minutes before the class is scheduled to start to get signed in and to set up your space for class.
+The time before class is intended for quiet settling — meditation, grounding, centering, or gentle breathwork.
 If the previous class is finishing up, please wait quietly outside until they are finished.

 Remove Your Shoes for Yoga Classes (you can leave them on for Pilates)